Same sex Couples

 The law still upholds a religious institution’s freedom to refuse to perform same-sex marriage if it conflicts with their beliefs.
 However, civil officials are not permitted to refuse same based on sexual orientation.

-For more information about how our family lawyers in Toronto can help, contact Nussbaum Family Law to book a free consultation.
+For more information about how Toronto Divorce Lawyers can help, contact Nussbaum Family Law to book a free consultation.